farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 reference an existing switch in the network and the `PropertyReference` must necessarily be `Switch.open` since a topology action is about opening or closing such a switch.

+> The topological action can still be imported if `normalEnabled` is set to `false` if the TopologyAction is also
+> defined in the SSI profile with its field `enabled` set to `true`.

 To be valid, the `TopologyAction` must itself be referenced by one `StaticPropertyRange` object which indicates whether to open or to close the switch.